EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Training Approach

-\paratitle{Supervision Masks.} We apply three different kinds of supervision masks on the token streams introduced above, supporting the following three tasks:
+We apply three different kinds of \textit{supervision masks} on the token streams introduced above, supporting the following three tasks:

-\textit{For Level-1 \modelname,} for each of the $N$ multi-turn dialogs in a token stream, we position the corresponding user's profile in \textit{Level-1 MemChunk}, and set the supervision mask to 1 for the textual and speak tokens only in the time span of the current dialog, and 0 for other time steps, producing $N$ distinct training samples in total (Figure \ref{fig:stream}, top right).

-\textit{For Level-2 \modelname,} more fine-grained supervision mask is applied to each turn $t_i, i\in[0,T_j)$ for each dialog $d_j, j\in[0,N)$ in a token stream.
-Specifically, for query word generation, we maintain the content of \textit{Level-1 MemChunk} and \textit{Level-2 MemChunk} for the previous turn, position the ground-truth query words right before the textual response for current turn, and set supervision mask to 1 from the audio start point of the current turn until the end of query words span (Figure , bottom left).
-For personalized response generation, we go through the textual retrieval process with the ground-truth query words to achieve the supporting fact from connected users in the relation graph, filling them into \textit{Level-2 MemChunk}. \textit{Level-1 MemChunk} is filled according to user identity.
+\textit{For Level-1 \modelname,} for each of the $N$ multi-turn dialogs in a token stream, we position the corresponding user's profile in \textit{Level-1 MemChunk}, and set the supervision mask to 1 for the textual and speak tokens only in the time span of the corresponding dialog, and 0 for other time steps, producing $N$ distinct training samples in total (Figure \ref{fig:stream}, top right). \textit{For Level-2 \modelname,} more fine-grained supervision mask is applied to each turn $t_i, i\in[0,T_j)$ for each dialog $d_j, j\in[0,N)$ in a token stream.
+Specifically, for query word generation, we maintain the content of \textit{Level-1 MemChunk} and \textit{Level-2 MemChunk} for the previous turn, position the ground-truth query words right before the textual response for current turn, and set supervision mask to 1 from the audio start point of the current turn until the end of query words span (Figure \ref{fig:stream}, bottom left).
+For personalized response generation, we conduct textual retrieval with the ground-truth query words, gather the supporting fact from the connected users in the relation graph, and fill them into the \textit{Level-2 MemChunk}. \textit{Level-1 MemChunk} is filled with current user profile.
 With these contexts, we supervise on the textual and speaking tokens from the end of query words to the audio end point of dialog, including the full response utterance (Figure \ref{fig:stream}, bottom right).
-To summarize, for each turn, the query words and personalized response are supervised separately with different context, yielding $2*\sum_{j=0}^{N}T_j$ distinct training samples from each token stream.
+To summarize, for each turn, the query words and personalized response are supervised separately with different contexts, yielding $2*\sum_{j=0}^{N}T_j$ distinct training samples from each token stream.

-\textit{For Episodic Trigger,} we label each time step in the token streams to locate the boundary of the dialog sessions in the listen and speak channels as described in Section \ref{sec:l1-submodules}.
+\textit{For Episodic Trigger,} we leverage a full supervision mask.
+Each time step in the token stream is labeled following the paradigm in Section \ref{sec:level-1-manage}.